JamesSkemp/words/content/post/php-forum-software-showdown-part-6-phpbb.md

 +++
-title = "PHP Forum Software Showdown Part 6: phpBB" summary = "In this article, we'll be going over how to install phpBB 2.0.21.
+title = "PHP Forum Software Showdown Part 6: phpBB" description = "In this article, we'll be going over how to install phpBB 2.0.21.
 We'll also be looking at how phpBB stacks up to other PHP-based forum solutions." draft = false comments = true date = "2006-11-25T18:30:00-06:00"